ruuda/hoff/readme.md

 the changes into master, and pushes those to a testing branch.
 When CI reports a successful build for this branch, master is forwarded to it.
 If the build fails, the commits never make it into master, keeping the build green at all times.

+## Using Hoff

+Supposing Hoff is set up to listen for the comment prefix `@hoffbot` with a matching GitHub user, you use it by commenting on a PR with any of the following commands:

+* `@hoffbot merge`: rebase then merge;
+* `@hoffbot merge and deploy`: rebase, merge then deploy;
+* `@hoffbot merge and tag`: rebase, merge, tag then deploy.

+For all the commands, Hoff will wait for the builds to pass after rebasing and before merging.
+When the PR is merged, Hoff automatically closes it and deletes the PR branch.

+On Fridays, by default, Hoff refuses to do the above actions.
+To force merges on Fridays, simply add `on friday` at the end of your commands, like so:

+* `@hoffbot merge on friday`;
+* `@hoffbot merge and deploy on friday`;
+* `@hoffbot merge and tag on friday`.

 ## Installing